pedal-edu/pedal/README.rst

 The code above shows how to retrieve expressions and variables.
 The expressions (`__expr__` and `__expr2__`) will return AST nodes with expanded functionality from the built in ast node class.

-Retrieval of variables will return a list of AstSymbol objects.
-These AstSymbol objects will also have a reference to the specific Name AST node that the symbol matched to (details in ast_map.py).
-So there should be one for every time the variable ocurred in code.
+Retrieval of variables and functions will return a list of AstSymbol objects.
+These AstSymbol objects will also have a reference to the specific Name or FuncDefinition AST node that the symbol matched to (details in ast_map.py).
+So there should be one for every time the variable/function definition ocurred in code.
+Note that overlapping variable and function names in instructor will cause conflicts as they are considered to be the "same symbol" with respect to CAIT.
+This can allow checks such as detecting if students overwrite a function that they have written.

-Finally, for subtree matching, you can use the `find_expr_sub_matches` function.
+Finally, for subtree matching, you can use the `find_submatches` function.

 .. code:: python

-    def find_expr_sub_matches(ins_expr, std_expr, as_expr=True, is_mod=False, cut=False):
+    def find_submatches(ins_expr, std_expr, as_expr=True, is_mod=False, cut=False):
         """Finds ins_expr in std_expr
         :param ins_expr: the expression to find (str that MUST evaluate to a Module node with a single child)
         :param std_expr: source subtree